Tuesday, December 17, 2019

 Imagine you want to travel from Los Angeles to San Francisco and back again.
 For argument's sake, let's say a round-trip plane ticket cost $150.
 Would it be cheaper if you drove?

 This is a trickier subject than I expected when I started considering it.
 For one thing, note that the cost of driving is different than the total cost of owning a car.
-Just to own have a car, you need to pay registration fees and insurance.
+Just to own a car, you need to pay registration fees and insurance.
 But those are (mostly) fixed costs that vary little, if at all, with how much you drive.
 Should they be part of the "cost of driving" calculation?

 There are various web pages that will give a rough estimate of the cost of driving.
 But I really wanted to know my specific cost, for my car, right now.
 I own a 2011 Hyundai Santa Fe with 101,000 miles on it.
 What is it costing me?